-The fair value of Treasury futures is determined by quoted market prices for similar financial instruments in an active market.
+The fair value of Treasury futures is determined by quoted market prices in an active market.
 The Company has classified the characteristics used to determine the fair value of Treasury futures as Level 1 inputs in the fair value hierarchy.